vasudev-sharma/Expand_AI-Assignment/README.md

 ## Usage:
 The Colab notebooks for the Assignment-1 and Assignment-2 are self-explantory.

+**NOTE** It is recommended to run the notebook on a GPU instance.
+If not available, kindly use the free Google Colab GPU instance

 ## RESULTS:
 ### Assignment 1
 | Model_name      | Macro_f1_score | Accuracy    | Micro_F1_score | Model Logs                                                                  |